Contact Info

 Start recording data

-The next step is to open or download a background map, although is not required, it can be used to check whether your GNSS position is still correct, and the software is still writing new records to the raw data file.
+The next step is to open or download a background map, although it is not required, it can be used to check whether your GNSS position is still correct and the software is still writing new records to the raw data file.

 Recording raw data

 A sounding is created in two steps.
-First you are going to record raw data.
-All position, motion and depth data is time stamped and stored into an ASCII file.
+First, you are going to record raw data.
+All position, motion, and depth data are time-stamped and stored in an ASCII file.
 The second step is to correct the raw data and generate soundings from it.

 example of a Hydromagic raw data file opened in Notepad